 Design and Landscaping Concepts.
 Architecturally, the hotel, restaurant, workforce housing, and gas station/deli/minimart will continue to carry the same theme.
 Exposed foundation areas will feature stone.
 The wall areas will be predominantly natural wood interfaced with stone.
 The roof areas will be earth-tone or green metal.

-Manicured and introduced landscaping (as proposed in the updated conceptual landscape plan described in Table 7-12) for all sites will be minimal and native compatible.
+Manicured and introduced landscaping (as proposed in the updated conceptual landscape plan described in Table F) for all sites will be minimal and native compatible.
 The introduced plant species will continue to be limited to primarily decorative landscaping in and around the buildings and parking lots.
-Planters adjacent to the hotel and gas station/mini-mart and immediate surrounding areas are also proposed.
+Planters adjacent to the hotel and gas station/minimart and immediate surrounding areas are also proposed.
 Landscaping around the residential housing and proposed workforce housing village will be native, low-maintenance shrubs and small trees.
 All onsite plants will be irrigated through a subsurface drip system using treated effluent from the package treatment plant.
-During the months of April through October, it is anticipated that one-half of irrigation demand will be met through subsurface irrigation using treated wastewater from the package plant, and the other half of irrigation demand will be met with use of potable water from the project water supply wells.
-The existing septic tank will be decommissioned and the existing leachfield will be used for disposal of treated effluent during the winter months when use of the subsurface irrigation system is suspended due to freezing conditions.
+The existing septic tank will be decommissioned and the existing leach field will be used for disposal of treated effluent during the winter months when use of the subsurface irrigation system is suspended due to freezing conditions.

 The native sagebrush on the ridges and hillsides will be preserved and areas disturbed for installation of facilities or during construction will be revegetated with low profile indigenous plants selected to optimize deer forage.
-One exception to this is the area viewing the pumice processing facility.
+The exception to this will be the area viewing the pumice processing facility.
 This viewshed - located to the northeast of the hotel - will be planted with taller trees to block the view of the US Pumice facilities from the Tioga Inn.
-The second exception is adjacent to roads (including the 'protected corridor').
-The seed mix to be used adjacent to roads shall consist of 1) curl-leaf rabbitbrush (Chrysothamnus viscidiflorus, 1-2 ft maximum height) and 2) desert peach (Prunus andersonii, 2 ft.), both of which are fast-growing, and currently abundant on-site especially where the soil and vegetation has been disturbed.
 All facility roofs will be designed to accommodate use of solar panels.

 Project facilities and services.
 Project facilities and services for the Tioga Inn Specific Plan are described below.
-Most are now or are proposed to be private systems, designed to serve project needs.
-Several systems may be expanded to serve offsite customers and land uses; these include propane, water (which is provided for use at the Lee Vining Airport), and solar power (to the extent that the future solar panels generate more electricity than can be used on site).
+Most are now or are proposed to be private systems, designed to serve project needs. .
+Several systems may be expanded to serve off-site customers and land uses; these include propane, water (which is provided for use at the Lee Vining Airport), and solar power (to the extent that the future solar panels generate more electricity than can be used on site).
 Facilities and services are briefly described below.

 Transportation.
-The Concept Site Plan (see Exhibit 4-1 in Topical Response #1) shows the location of the roads, driveways and parking areas.
-These are the 'major' components of the public and private transportation system.
-The road system is described further in the Traffic element of the Specific Plan (§7.4.4.5).
+The site plan (see Figure 3.3 in EIR $\S_3$ .o, the Project Description) shows the location of the roads, driveways and parking areas.
+These are the "major" components of the public and private transportation system.
+The road system is described further in the Traffic element of the Specific Plan beginning on page 58.
 "Intensity and extent" means location and width.